coshin-ssl/KG2H/README.md

 </div>

+This paper is being reviewed.
+We will release it and the code after it is reviewed.
+Some of our models and data are available now via Huggingface.

 # Models and Datas
+## Models
 Our trained models and experimental data are available on the huggingface hub.
 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer